zhliau/fika-headless-docker/README.md

 # Development
 ### Building
 Run the `build` script, optionally setting a `VERSION` env var to tag the image.
-The image is tagged `fika-dedicated:master`, or whatever version is provided in the env var.
+The image is tagged `fika-dedicated:latest`, or whatever version is provided in the env var.
 ```
+# image tagged as fika-dedicated:0.1
 $ VERSION=0.1 ./build
 ```